jfvilas/react-file-manager/frontend/README.md

 ```

 ## 🎬 Icons & Actions
-By adding your own icons and specific actions for your items, you can think of react-file-manager as just a hierarchical object manager, that is, this package is no longer just a file manager, you can, for example, create a hierarchy of books and implement particular actions.
+By adding your own icons and specific actions for your items, you can think of react-file-manager as just a hierarchical object manager,
+that is, this package is no longer just a file manager, you can, for example, create a hierarchy of books and implement particular actions.
 For example...:

- - You can have a top level category that consist of types of books: novel, essay, history...
+ - You can have a top level category that consists of types of books: novel, essay, history...
  - On a second level you can add the topic: science-fiction, love, thriller...
- - On a third level you can just store the book title.
+ - On a third level you can just store the book title and metadata.

 You can also add specific icons for each object (category, topic, book).